jsdclxvi/Reforestation/README.md

-## Child: Dad, make me a sandwich.
-Dad: Poof!
-You're a sandwich.
+## Sore throats are a pain in the neck!